LESSON 2: honey come here, they’re about to say their first words!

 jan jan person, human Cantonese: jan⁴ man, human

-li li separates the subject from the predicate Esperanto: li
+li li [separates the subject from the predicate] Esperanto: li he

 GRAMMAR LESSON - basic sentences and interjections

-1. modifier words go after the words they modify (as in jan pona jan+pona rather than pona jan pona-jan).
+1. modifier words go after the words they modify (as in jan pona jan+pona rather than pona jan pona-jan), because that ssecond one refers to the goodness of the person.

 2. if the subject is just mi mi or just sina sina, then li li is omitted.